KYVENetwork/docs/docs/validators/chain_nodes/become_validator.md

 ## Create Your Validator

 Before creating a validator you need two keys.
-One key is for managing your validator and keeping your funds.
-The other one is only for signing blocks.
+One key, the *Operating Key*, is for managing your validator and keeping your funds.
+The other one is the *Private Node Key* and is only for signing blocks.
 In case the latter gets compromised you only risk a slash but not loosing your entire funds.

 ### Private Node Key